sinai-dev/OSLDocs/API/SL_EffectCondition.md

 * A list of ints for other accepted Instrument Item IDs

 `Range` (float)
-* Max distance from caster for the instrument to be
+* Max distance from affected character for the instrument to be

 ## SL_InZoneCondition : SL_EffectCondition
 I'll be honest, I don't really know how this one works.
 It might not actually be a real condition that is used.